 Overview

 Click to OpenSpend January studying abroad during Chile's summer!
-Designed for students who want to travel with students from all over the U.S. to Chile's capital, this three-week program invites you to earn academic credits while living in one of Latin America's most incredible cities.
+Designed for students who want to travel with students from all over the U.S. to Chile's capital, this three-week program invites you to earn academic credits while living in one of Latin America's most modern cities.

 Follow our Travels: